 At the end of every year, I write a recap of the past year, with some goals for the new year.
 I’ve been doing this for 7 years now, and it’s been amazing to look back on.
 Writing this post starts mid-year when I start keeping tracking of what I’ve done that year, and inspired a mindfulness article I wrote on the subject.

 New Years Resolutions are Now Monthly Goals

 In 2016 I started writing goals for the next month and evaluating goals for the previous month.

 This has a tremendous advantage that you get better at creating goals and adapting to them.
 Rather than 1 chance to practice every year, you now have 12 chances a year.

 The constant reevaluation of my goals also meant faster adaptation when I set a poor goal.
 Setting a new year’s resolution to do something every day, only to break it during the first week can be tremendously demotivating.

 So what does a monthly goal setting document look like?
-These can be in any format that allows reflection and planning, but here’s a few things that have worked for me.
+These can be in any format that allows reflection and planning, but here are a few things that have worked for me.